NickWaldock/practice-log/testing.md

 # Manual Application Testing

-Below is reasonable test I could imagine to check every validation and all results came back as expected.
+Below is reasonable test I could imagine to check every validation and function and all results came back as expected.

 <table>
   <tr>